hashicorp-japan/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: lab-database-challenge-3
-# 👩‍💻 Challenge 3: Use the Web App Without Vault
+# Challenge 8.3: Use the Web App Without Vault
 * In this lab, you'll use the web application without Vault.
 * Instructions:
-  * If the track does not do it for you, click the "Use the Web App Without Vault" challenge of the "Vault Encryption as a Service" track.
+  * Click the "Use the Web App Without Vault" challenge of the "Vault Encryption as a Service" track.
   * Then click the green "Start" button.
   * Follow the challenge's instructions.
   * Click the green "Check" button when finished.